dwarvesf/playground/AI/Building LLM system/metric-pillar.md

   - pillar
 title: Metric Pillar
 date: 2024-10-11
-description: 'Metrics give you the numbers that matter, like performance stats and resource usage, helping you keep an eye on overall health and trends.'
+description: 'Metrics give you the rundown on how your LLM’s performing.
+We will show how to use these metrics to identify issues, increase efficiency, and make changes for improved outcomes.'
 authors:
   - datnguyennnx
 ---